 Roman Numerals Converter

-Free Roman numerals converter — convert numbers to Roman numerals or Roman numerals to numbers instantly.
-Supports 1–3999, bulk conversion, and copy.
+Free Roman numerals converter — convert numbers, years, and dates to Roman numerals or back instantly.
+Supports 1–3999 with a step-by-step breakdown.
 No signup.

 | Symbol | Value | Symbol | Value |